-The Bridge Program is a rigorous pre-college level of English offered at the Institute of Intensive English (IIE).
+The Bridge Program is a rigorous pre-college level of English offered at Lewis-Clark State College.
 Upon successful completion of the Bridge Program, students fulfill the English language requirement for full admission to LCSC and the University of Idaho.

 Admission to the Bridge Program is available for students who do not meet the English language requirements for direct college admission.
 Students can demonstrate our English proficiency requirements by submitting an official test score.
 This program is intended to help fulfill LCSC English requirements while earning college credits towards a degree.